cssimms/tictactactics/README.md

 - The illusion and convenience of multiple pages using React-Router
 - Asynchronous HTTP requests using jQuery's Ajax
 - Users can challenge other Users or the Computer
+- Hard AI uses a tree of all possible game outcomes to play a flawless game
 - Leave current game at anytime, every submitted move is saved to the db
 - Users can open any previous game, to view the ending state of the game